-Purchases and sales of securities are recorded on a trade date basis.
-Dividends are recorded on the ex-dividend date.
-Interest income is recorded on an accrual basis.
+Purchases and sales of investments are recorded on a trade-date basis.
+Dividend income is recorded on the ex-dividend date.
+Interest income is recorded on the accrual basis.
+Realized gains and losses and unrealized appreciation and depreciation of plan assets are reported in the statements of changes in net assets available for benefits as net appreciation (depreciation) in fair value of investments.

 Following is a description of the valuation methodologies used by the Master Trust for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2017 and 2016.
+There have been no changes in the methodologies used at December 31, 2018 and 2017.

-Mutual funds: Shares held in mutual funds are valued at active market prices that represent the Net Asset Value ("NAV") of shares held by the Plan at year end and are classified as Level 1.
+Mutual funds: Shares held in mutual funds are valued at active market prices that represent the Net Asset Value ("NAV") of shares held by the Master Trust at year end and are classified as Level 1.
 The NAV is based on the value of the underlying assets owned by the fund, minus its liabilities, then divided by the number of shares outstanding.
-Mutual funds held by the Plan are open-end mutual funds that are registered with the U.S. Securities and Exchange Commission ("SEC").
+Mutual funds held by the Master Trust are open-end mutual funds that are registered with the U.S. Securities and Exchange Commission ("SEC").
 These funds are required to publish their daily NAV and to transact at that price.
 The mutual funds held by the Plan are therefore deemed to be actively traded.